Five Quick Tips for Winning Proposal Graphics

 Finally, designing your graphics at actual size has the additional benefit of making it clear from the beginning how much page space the graphic will take up.
 In severely page-limited proposals, shaving that extra half inch off the side of the graphic can make all the difference.

-Just by incorporating these five quick tips, you can immediately improve your proposal graphics and, by extension, your proposals as a whole.
+Just by incorporating these five quick tips, you can immediately improve your proposal graphics and, by extension, your proposals and boilerplates as a whole.
 For further assistance with graphics, page layout, or any other part of the proposal process, contact Global Services today!